Exhibit with us

 Subject matter and approach

-Works depicting domestic, captive or zoo animals or purely botanical subjects are not permissible.
+Works depicting domestic or purely botanical subjects are not permissible.
 Wildlife includes any non-domestic animal such as birds, mammals, reptiles, amphibians, fish, crustaceans and insects.

-Works depicting wildlife divorced from its environment or without place, setting or context are rejected in many cases.
+Works depicting wildlife divorced from its environment or without place, setting or context are often rejected.
 Biological or scientific illustrations are in most cases not permissible.